flygoast/libvmod-lua/README.rst

 Return value
 	VOID
 Description
 	Release the resource used by Lua.
+Generally, you do NOT need to call this.
+The Lua state can be reused by multiple requests.
 Example
         ::